Snickers03/nb-steve-reads/README.md

 # Steve Jobs

-Steve Reads is a showcase of books that inspire Elon Musk, built using modern web technologies.
+Steve Reads is a showcase of books that inspire Steve Jobs, built using modern web technologies.

 ## Tech Stack